alex-shul/optimizer/README.md

 - `assetsAddLoader` ***{bool}*** *(default: false)*

 	If true - generates and adds loader javascript to the page before closing body tag.
 Loader script creates queue with js & css files from option `assetsToWatch` ordered like it is in this option.
 When page will loaded - script will attach links to ther first css or js file from queue to the page head.
 When first asset will loaded or error will generated - script attach next asset from queue and so on...
 	>**Note**!
 Extension caches loader script in `@app/runtime` folder of app.
-So, you must delete cached script in `@app/runtime/alex-shul/yii2-optimizer/loader.js` when you make changes in option `assetsToWatch`, that affects assets loading queue in loader script - then extension will generate new loader script.
+So, you must delete `@app/runtime/alex-shul/yii2-optimizer/loader.js` when you make changes in `assetsToWatch`, which affects assets loading queue in loader script -> then extension will generate new loader script.

 - `assetsMinifyLoader` ***{bool}*** *(default: false)*